 So, the next time you’re about to send out a batch-and-blast message, why not consider adding a behavior-based rule set to the equation?
 Regardless of how you apply behavioral marketing automation, you’ll likely be amazed at how a little boost in content relevance can lead to exponentially greater levels of engagement and ROI.

-And for more marketing insights and tips, connect with Bryan Brown on Google+.
+For more marketing insights and tips, connect with Bryan Brown on Google+.

-1) “Behavioral Marketing: What It Is and Why It’s So Exciting”
+2) Blog: “Behavioral Marketing: What It Is and Why It’s So Exciting”

-3) “5 Steps to Behavioral Marketing Success”
+3) Blog: “5 Steps to Behavioral Marketing Success”